-Let us now analyze the performance metrics separately for each scenario.
-From Table 4 we can see that in the first scenario the 1-step horizon policy let the broker earn 47% more than the blind policy, while the improvement achieved by infinite horizon policy over blind is even higher, being equal to almost 65%.
+We now separately analyze the performance metrics for each scenario.
+From Table 3 we can see that in the first scenario the 1-step horizon policy let the broker earn 47% more than the blind policy, while the improvement achieved by infinite horizon policy over blind is even higher, being equal to almost 65%.

-Figure 3 shows the percentage of rejected SLA contracts for all the service classes, distinguishing further between short and long contract durations, achieved by the different admission control policies (for each policy, the first four bars regard the short-term contracts for the various service classes, while the latter four the long-term ones).
-While the blind policy is not able to differentiate among the service classes from the admission control point of view, because it rejects in the same way the classes that pay most and least the service broker, the MDP-based policies tend to accept the more profitable classes 1 and 2, which pay more for the composite service, and to reject the less profitable ones.
-We also observe that the infinite horizon policy does not differentiate between short-term and long-term contracts, probably because in this scenario contract durations are not essential in the decisions taken by the optimal policy in the long distance.
-On the contrary, fixed the service class, the 1-step horizon policy tends to accept more the long-term contracts than the short-term ones, except for class 1 for which the two types of contract are accepted equally, being the latter the most profitable class for which the policy attempts to maximize its acceptance.
+Figure 4.2 (left) shows the percentage of rejected SLA contracts for all the service classes, distinguishing further between short and long contract durations, achieved by the different admission control policies (for each policy, the first four bars regard the short-term contracts for the various service classes, while the latter four the long-term ones).
+While the blind policy is not able to differentiate among the service classes from the admission control point of view, the MDP-based policies tend to accept the more profitable classes 1 and 2, which pay more for the composite service, and to reject the less profitable ones.